Build or prototype more faster.

 </div>

-New Define your own class with our grid properties
+Define your classes with our flexgrid

 <!-- Defining CSS class -->

-<div :var=".col-50 { col$[50%] || lg? col$[55vw]}"></div>
+<div var=".col-50 { col$[50%] || lg? col$[55vw] }"></div>

 More than 200 CSS property